 Get a glimpse into a different world in the Japanese garden, created by the 8th Viscount and Viscountess Powerscourt in 1908.
 This beautiful mythical garden was created on the reclaimed bogland south of Triton Lake over 100 years ago.

-After walking through Tower Valley you will reach Lord Londonderry’s stone seat, perched high above the Japanese Garden.
+Arguably the best view of the garden is Lord Londonderry’s stone seat, perched high above the Japanese Garden.
 This spot was a favourite retreat of Lord Londonderry, and you can enjoy the same views he did, many years ago.
-The Japanese Garden was laid out over 100 years ago in 1908 by the 8th Viscount and Viscountess Powerscourt on reclaimed bogland to the south of Triton Lake.

 Take your loved one and go to one of the oldest features of Powerscourt gardens, next to the Japanese Garden.
 This is an elaborate grotto dating from the 1st Viscount’s garden in 1740.
 An air of 18th century romance still pervades here, with its secret pathways and romantic atmosphere.
 The grotto is made from fossilized sphagnum moss, taken from the banks of the nearby river Dargle.
 Listen to the sounds of water trickling down the grotto’s moss covered walls – it is truly refreshing!
 Before you leave the Japanese garden, toss a coin into the wishing well for good luck!

 In the interest of public safety and the absolute requirement for social distancing, we have decided to close the Estate, including the House, Gardens, River Walk and Waterfall, until further notice.